 *Sections 14-16 are completed by the Department.*

-14 Third Party Contribution: List the Agency, Account/Fund, and Amount Reported this Period for non-UC sources pleged in support of a project.
+14. Third Party Contribution: List the Agency, Account/Fund, and Amount Reported this Period for non-UC sources pledged in support of a project.
 Third Party Contribution funds cannot be Federal funds.

 Salary Contributions: List the name of the person whose salary is cost shared, the account/fund/sub charged, and gross pay for the period.
 The Cost Contribution is required as a percent of time and the amount is the dollar figure of the gross amount times the percent.
 Benefits can be specifically identified by person, or the appropriate composite fringe benefit rate entered in box of section 15.